w3c/market-data-odrl-profile/Test-Cases.md

 *(Submitted by Michelle Roberts)*

 #### RoD-4
-I’m creating a spreadsheet containing a terminal vendor’s data – am I allowed to share this with clients *(Submitted by Richard Mundell)*
+I’m creating a spreadsheet containing a terminal vendor’s data – am I allowed to share this with clients<br>
+*(Submitted by Richard Mundell)*

 #### RoD-5
-I’m downloading a tearsheet from a rating agency – am I allowed to share this with colleagues and/or with clients?
+I’m downloading a tearsheet from a rating agency – am I allowed to share this with colleagues and/or with clients?<br>
 *(Submitted by Richard Mundell)*

 ## Non-display Use